aranga1/Alfred/README.md

-This is Alfred, a chatbot personal assistant
+This is Alfred, your personal assistant